karrabi/WebAPITutorial/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache2.0 License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of this license.

 ---